frogm0uth/keyboard-firmware/kyria-rsthd-prime/README.md

 Layer switching is done with custom code, so that a. shifted and custom keys can be emitted on the tap and b. so that the layer activates immediately for faster access to the keys in the layer.
 See `layer_tap_toggle.c/h`.

-## Layers
+## Alpha layer

-Note: if the images below show 4 thumb keys on the right hand, go to the [v35](https://github.com/frogm0uth/keyboard-firmware/tree/kyria-v35/kyria-rsthd-prime#layers) branch to see proper versions.
+*Note: if the images below show 4 thumb keys on the right hand, go to the [v35](https://github.com/frogm0uth/keyboard-firmware/tree/kyria-v35/kyria-rsthd-prime#alpha-layer) branch to see proper versions.*

-There are a total of 6 layers.
-The first is the main alpha layer.
-The other layers are activated with either a thumb or pinky.
-All are hold-to-activate but the layer can be locked on with the top corner keys.
-Press one of these or the layer key to turn the layer off.

-### ALPHA

 ![kyria-rsthd-prime-alpha](docs/images/kyria-rsthd-prime-alpha.png)